kmansoft/prefsx/README.md

 preference fragment classes from `PreferenceFragmentX`.

-Your activity will need to implement `onBuildHeaders` to provide the list of top level headers (settings section), same as it dif with `android.preference`
+Your activity will need to implement `onBuildHeaders` to provide the list of top level headers (settings section), same as it did with `android.preference`

 It's easiest use `loadHeadersFromResource`.
 If you are converting from `PreferenceActivity`, your existing `xml` should work.